Looking for a solution that is extremely scalable, adaptable, and quick for your IT backbone?

 Every circumstance is unique and requires consideration of all available options.
 For example, there is no definitive solution between a bare metal server with native workloads and a bare metal server with a hypervisor and virtualized workloads.
 Both alternatives have pros and cons, so it comes down to ensuring that all company needs are addressed.

-After evaluation, judgments will be made based on what your team is most comfortable with and what meets your needs best.
+After evaluation, judgements will be made based on what your team is most comfortable with and what meets your needs best.
 It is recommended to test both systems to assess performance as well as the influence on infrastructure and service management.

 With adequate knowledge about security, scalability, and adaptability, you should have sufficient information to limit your options.
 With little advice and testing, a bare-metal type 1 hypervisor may be the answer your company has been seeking.